 Are we doing the same thing with the companies we run and manage?
 What does our rain, sun, snow, and weather look like?
 What outside forces are wearing down our trusses, our foundations, our longevity?

 I think everyone needs to go a little old school once in a while and run through one of my favorite analysis, the good old SWOT analysis.
 I started using the SWOT analysis back in my Air Force days in 1994 and 1995 when the TAM movement was hot.
-TAM stands for Team Action Management, Albert Humphrey, founder really focused on breaking down old paradigms of how management used to tell their employees, not teams of people what they were going to do, how they were going to do it.
+The management concept TAM (Team Action Management) was founded by Albert Humphrey as he focused on breaking down old paradigms of how management would tell their employees how they were going to do something, with no focus on team.
 Humphrey instead pushed to get the people who would be doing the actual work involved deeply into building the strategic plan.
-Novel idea, don’t run dictatorships in business, get input from experts already doing the work in your firm, ask them to be involved.
+Novel idea, don’t run dictatorships in business, get input from experts already doing the work in your firm and ask them to be involved.

 So for any person not familiar with the SWOT it stands for Strengths, Weaknesses, Opportunities, and Threats.
 I like to use this variation of the SWOT analysis found at https://www.businessballs.com/swotanalysisfreetemplate.htm#swot-analysis-matrix.